Treating Fear Of Swallowing (Phagophobia) with hypnotherapy

 So before you decide to seek out help for phagophobia, please make sure you have the time to commit and the ability to make changes in your life at least for the short term.

-So this is what one Phagophobia client said about her experience.
+This is what one Phagophobia client said about her experience.

 Overcoming Phagophobia (fear of swallowing) through hypnotherapy with Penny Ling